Extension - Player Class

 Lets investigate those lines of code.

-• choice = input("What will you fight with? > ").lower() → we had to change the variable name, since weapon will be used to hold the item object return from check_item_in
+• choice = input("What will you fight with? > ").lower() → we changed the variable name because weapon will now store the actual item object returned from check_item_in.

-• weapon = player.check_item_in(choice) → if the requested item is in the back, the item object is stored in weapon otherwise, None will be stored there.
+• weapon = player.check_item_in(choice) → if the item is in the backpack, weapon will hold the item object.
+If not, weapon will be None.

 check_item_in test

-Final test.
-Run your code and make sure that all the fight options work.
+Final test: run your program and check that all the different fight options still work properly.